 For those who aren’t familiar with grassroots or Farm Bureau’s policy development process, it all starts right here in our communities.
 Our county Farm Bureau hosts this meeting with local officials, leaders and farmers.
 From all of this input, the local policy development committee reviews current policy and adds new policies based on member and community input.
 Do you have a suggestion?
 Please email your suggestion to [email protected] for the committee to review.
 Each of the proposed policies are voted on at our county annual meeting in the fall.

-From there, the county proposals are submitted to Ohio Farm Bureau.
-A state policy development committee of policy staff, Farm Bureau members, state trustees and field staff is created through nominations from the county Farm Bureaus.
+From there, the county proposals are submitted to the Ohio Farm Bureau.
+A state policy development committee of Farm Bureau members and state trustees is created through nominations from the county Farm Bureaus.
 Prior year’s topics included broadband, forestry, meat inspection, state and county emergency coordination, agricultural conservation, climate change and sustainable farming.

 Through sharing and explaining, research and compromise, the committees come up with strong policy recommendations for Farm Bureau member delegates to discuss and vote on in December at the state annual meeting.
 National policies adopted at the annual meeting will then be escalated to the American Farm Bureau, where members throughout the nation will vote and set national policy.

-Participants on Thursday included local representation from the Clermont County Farm Bureau board, Clermont County Auditor, Clermont County Sherriff’s office, local Nationwide insurance agents, OSU Extension and the Clermont County Soil & Water Conservation District.
+Participants on Thursday included local representation from the Clermont County Farm Bureau board, Clermont County auditor’s office, Clermont County Sheriff’s office, local Nationwide agents, OSU Extension, Clermont County Soil & Water Conservation District and Clermont County commissioners.

 I see the value and need to be engaged in the community I live in, to be a part of the decision-making process and to volunteer with organizations that help make our community better.Leadership development